Parkinson's Foundation Inc

 What They Don't Fund

-• Programs solely focused on instructor/facilitator/professional training or certification
+• Programmes solely focused on instructor/facilitator/professional training or certification

-• Programs solely focused on outreach or marketing campaigns
+• Programmes solely focused on outreach or marketing campaigns

-• Programs built to reach communities outside their local community/state
+• Programmes built to reach communities outside their local community/state

-• Chapters of national organizations (only independent community/local organizations eligible)
+• Chapters of national organisations (only independent community/local organisations eligible)

-• Individual applicants (unless partnering with an organization with mutual agreement letter)
+• Individual applicants (unless partnering with an organisation with mutual agreement letter)

 Governance and Leadership

-Board Chair: Paul H. Nathan has served as a board member since 2017 and currently serves as chair.
+Board Chair: Paul H. Nathan has served as a board member since 2017 and was appointed board chair in July 2025.
 He is the founder and president of Ledex Consulting Corporation with over 40 years of experience in trading, product development, risk management, asset allocation, and operations.

 Immediate Past Chair: Gordon Beckham is President and CEO of The McCamish Group, LLC, and President of The McCamish Foundation.